 But WFH, while being flexible, isn’t always fruitful.
-Because of its flexibility, there have been days where people have gone on to post their clock-out times to finish tasks!
+Because of its flexibility, there have been days when people have gone on to post their clock-out times to finish tasks!

 Going to the office includes people swarming around, making conversations – every single day.
-Pre COVID, the energy and motivation of working with familiar faces was quite relevant.
-Surely the clam and peace-seeking souls would shatter sometimes.
-But, working alone all day with no people around and inside the closed doors of our homes hasn’t been fulfilling either.
+Pre-COVID, the energy, and motivation of working with familiar faces were quite relevant.
+Surely the calm and peace-seeking souls would shatter sometimes.
+But working alone all day with no people around and inside the closed doors of our homes hasn’t been fulfilling either.